smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 The Start LSAM option starts the IBM i LSAM subsystem (default name SMASBS) and the LSAM server programs.
-Use the LSAM management function
-\"Check LSAM subsystem status\" to verify the results.
+Use the LSAM management function "Check LSAM subsystem status" to verify the results.

 ### End LSAM (ENDSMASYS)

 The End LSAM option stops the IBM i LSAM server programs and the LSAM subsystem.
-Use the LSAM management function \"Check LSAM susbsystem status\" to verify the results.
+Use the LSAM management function "Check LSAM susbsystem status" to verify the results.

 ### Check LSAM Subsystem Status